 Then the group turned to Task 2 in which it is supposed to check the precedence of hazards of the Model Regulations as to whether it can be used for the purposes of the GHS and whether it is in line with the results according to Task 1.
 The group greatly appreciated that also experts of the TDG Sub-Committee were present in order to assist with and answer questions related to Task 2.

 Based on the discussions the group gained a much better understanding of the TDG precedence of hazards.
 That understanding is supposed to be supported with the help of a short summary of the TDG precedence of hazards for the GHS experts using their terminology.
 A further volunteer agreed to prepare that.
+During the discussions, it was mentioned by some experts that there was no intention to introduce a precedence of hazards as contained in the Model Regulations into the GHS.

 The group will continue its work by considering the various input as mentioned above in its further work.